GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 #### Step 1: Make note of the 3 IP addresses from your environment

 - You will likely need them often, keep a note of these values and set them as environment variables.
-- You might need to re-run them before running command-line commands.
+- You might need to re-run them before running command-line commands for all challenges.
 - Copy the values (after replacing the placeholders) into a notepad to be able to re-run when needed.

   ```sh